List of Fraggle Rock characters: Wembley Fraggle

 Wembley Fraggle (performed by Steve Whitmire in the original series, John Tartaglia in Fraggle Rock: Rock On!, Jordan Lockhart in Fraggle Rock: Back to the Rock, voiced by Bob Bergen in the animated series, Frankie Cordero in Fraggle Rock: Rock On!) is Gobo's roommate and best friend.
 He is the youngest of the Fraggle Five.
-He often appears nervous and pathologically indecisive (mostly because he doesn't want to hurt anyone's feelings; saying "yes" to someone means saying "no" to someone else), but he is undeniably one of, if not the, kindest, friendliest character in the series.
-In fact, "to wemble" is a Fraggle verb meaning "to be indecisive" (though the episode "The Secret of Convincing John" points out that to not be able to choose, one must first understand ALL the possibilities, suggesting an "up" side to the condition).
+While kind, he often appears nervous and pathologically wishy-washy; his name has become Fraggle slang for an indecisive person.
+However, his insistence on seeing all sides of a situation is suggested to grant him especially strong empathy.
 Starting with the episode "The Thirty-Minute Work Week" and in later episodes, Wembley works with the fire department as their siren.
 Wembley looks greenish-yellow, with yellow hair.
-He wears a white shirt with palm trees on it, which he refers to as his "banana tree shirt".
+He wears a white shirt with palm trees on it (sometimes two identical one, as a gag about his indecisiveness) which he refers to as his "banana tree shirt".
 As quite a talented percussionist, he often plays bongo drums.

 He was designed by Michael K. Frith and built by Rollie Krewson.

 Boober Fraggle

-Boober Fraggle (performed by Dave Goelz in the live-action series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) – is by far the Rock's most intelligent Fraggle, as well the smallest young man of the five, but often too smart for his own good.
-His cardinal traits include depression and worry, and as the Fraggle who does everyone's laundry, he most enjoys washing socks even though Fraggles always go barefoot.
-Boober almost always expresses a nervous, cautious attitude, and displays hypochondriac tendencies (he is apparently allergic to dogs) and he expresses deeply ingrained superstitions (although he has shown he can temporarily overcome his fears if his friends are at risk).
-He has so much knowledge that he is actually a capable medic to the other Fraggles, as evidenced in the later seasons.
-When not doing the laundry, Boober is an avid reader, likes to share his talent as a chef, and with his knack for harmonica, has a penchant for singing and playing the blues.
-Boober is greenish-blue (befitting his personality) with reddish-orange hair, and always wears a red hat and brown scarf.
-He is the only primary Fraggle whose eyes remain invisible, and he prefers to live on his own, although he is close friends with Red and Wembley.
+Boober Fraggle (performed by Dave Goelz in the live-action series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) is the smallest Fraggle and the most intelligent, though unfortunately often depressed and worried as a result.
+He prefers to live alone and his eyes are usually not visible.
+Boober almost always expresses a nervous, cautious attitude, and displays hypochondriac tendencies and he deeply ingrained superstitions he struggles to overcome He has so much knowledge that he is actually a capable medic to the other Fraggles, as evidenced in the later seasons.
+He is fond of cleaning and especially laundry; a running gag depicts him as tending to socks, which no Fraggle visibly wears.
+Othewise, Boober is an avid reader, likes to share his talent as a chef, and an interest in Blues music with his harmonica.
+Boober is greenish-blue (befitting his personality) with reddish-orange hair, and usually wears a red hat and brown scarf.

 He was designed by Michael K. Frith and built by Leslee Asch.